ananmallik/test_deloitte/README.md

 # test_deloitte
-a quick version of the shopping cart app
+a quick version of the shopping cart app:

 I have included the core function of adding items to the cart and removing them.
 There is no networking to speed up performance.
 This would be some similar code from a previous project (including authentication):